 The CPC — which is a division of NOAA — provides weekly to monthly precipitation and temperature outlooks.
 The CPC takes into account short-term as well as long-range weather forecasts, based off of the teleconnections listed above.

 So what does the rest of winter have in store for the Tennessee Valley?

 According to the CPC’s three-month outlook, there is roughly a 33 percent chance that temperatures in the Tennessee Valley will run above average for the months of February, March and April.
-Regarding precipitation — be it in the form of rain as well as snow, freezing rain, sleet, hail, etc — there is a roughly 33 percent chance that the Tennessee Valley will experience below average precipitation for the remaining winter months.
+Regarding precipitation — be it in the form of rain as well as snow, freezing rain, sleet, hail, etc — there is a roughly 33 percent chance that the Tennessee Valley will experience above average precipitation for the remaining winter months.